pankajkarman/extpar/doc/testing.md

   2. Make a folder in the data folder for the new test containing the INPUT_* files and the namelist.py for the Python-CDO modules.

-  3. Send me (katherine.osterried@env.ethz.ch) any binary reference files to upload to the ftp site.
+  3. Send any binary reference files to upload to the ftp site to the source code administrator.
-     I will also modify the get_data.sh script accordingly.